PEtab-dev/PEtab/doc/documentation_data_format.rst

 * Identifiers must be globally unique within the PEtab problem.
   PEtab math function names must not be used as identifiers for other model entities.
-Names of predefined function from the modeling framework are allowed to be used for other model entities if supported by the framework, but this is strongly discouraged.
+PEtab does not put any further restrictions on the use of identifiers within the model, which means modelers could potentially use model-format--specific (e.g. SBML) function names as identifiers.
+  However, this is strongly discouraged.

 Reserved keywords
 ~~~~~~~~~~~~~~~~~